SOCIETAS ROSICRUCIANA IN CIVITATIBUS FOEDERATIS

 VIIº – Adeptus Exemptus

-The two Grades of the THIRD ORDER, which are VIIIº Magister Templi and IXº Magus are official grades and are conferred only by The High Council.
-The Fratres of the THIRD ORDER are all members of The High Council.
+The two Grades of the THIRD ORDER, which are VIIIº Magister Templi and IXº Magus are official grades and are conferred only by The Advisory Council.
+The Fratres of the THIRD ORDER are all members of The Advisory Council.

 Section 6 – QUORUM Not less than FIVE shall constitute a quorum in the FIRST ORDER and not less than THREE shall constitute a Quorum in the SECOND ORDER.

-Section 7 – CONVOCATIONS Iowa College shall meet three times each year at a date, time and place announced to the College membership by the College Secretary at the order of the Chief Adept
+Section 7 – CONVOCATIONS Iowa College shall meet three times each year at a date, time and place announced to the College membership by the College Secretary at the order of the Chief Adept.
+The meeting each July is designated the Annual Convocation.

 Section 8 – MOTTO Every Frater shall, on admission into this College, choose a Latin motto which will be registered with the Secretary-General by the Secretary of the College with the Annual return.
 Should it appear that the motto is already chosen by a living Frater in this College, another must be selected.
 After the motto is once registered by the Secretary-General it may not afterwards be changed under any pretext.